yfxia/hpc-hw1/README.md

 - `io.h`: implements IO functions and random input generation
 - `const.h`: contains constants used in the application

-Utility scripts (you may play around with these to generate your own custom input):

-- `generate_input.py`: Python script to generate inputs.
-You can modify this code to generate different inputs.
-- `check_output.py`: Checks whether the output from `jacobi` is correct, by comparing the output with pythons numpy implementation.

 ## Compiling

 In order to compile everything, simply run